benjaminion/upgrading-ethereum-book/README.md

 ## Editing

-The whole text for the book is in the _src/book.md_ file.
+The entire text for the book is in the _src/book.md_ file.
 Everything under _src/md/pages_ is auto-generated and any changes there will be lost.

 ## How to